 - The most important metric is how fast you can solve each category of problems.

-- Remember that the duration of most interviews is 45 minutes, during which you’ll have to solve either 2 Medium problems (most common case) or 1 Hard.
+- Remember that the duration of most interviews is 45 minutes, which is not much time.
+During these 45 minutes, you’ll have to solve either 2 Medium problems (most common case) or 1 Hard.

 - Here are some same target times for each category: